nan0s7/nfancurve/README.md

 ## Features
 - by default it has an aggressive fan curve profile (lower temps, louder noise)
 - uses `nvidia-settings` commands
-- automatically enables GPU fan control
+- automatically enables GPU fan control (but **not** `CoolBits`)
 - easy to read code, with plentiful comments (beginner friendly)
-- intelligently adjusts the time between tempurature readings
+- "intelligently" adjusts the time between tempurature readings
 - very lightweight; see stats section for more info
-- works for any PC hostname
-- easy-to-use update script
+- easy-to-use update script that uses `git`

+## Prerequisites
+- Bash version 4 and above, or a bash-like shell with the same commands
+- Nvidia GLX Driver version greater than 304
+- Update script requires git (it'll check for it when it's run)

 ## How to install
 **GitHub**